replit/kaboom/doc/13-multiboom.md

 ### Components

-* rotate() - used to change the angle of a game object
+* `rotate()` - used to change the angle of a game object
-* origin() - origin for rendering our objects
+* `origin()` - origin for rendering our objects

 # Things to try

 Here are some challenges to try to out on your own:
-- add more frames to the screen
+- Add more frames to the screen.
-- generate a random background color for each frame
+- Generate a random background color for each frame.